Career Readiness Programs

 For more information, email singlestopatlbcc@linnbenton.edu.

-Community Services Consortium has compiled a Resource Guide, a handbook of phone numbers,
+The Community Services Consortium has compiled a Resource Guide listing local organizations

-Don’t hesitate to contact your Student Success Specialist for referrals.
+Don’t hesitate to contact your STEP Coach for referrals.

 For information about placement testing, including hours, how to schedule your test, and sample test questions, review this Placement Testing information.